-There are few experiences like competing at the state track meet.
-You get to perform on a big oval stage in a stadium where the crowds are cheering from start to finish of your race.
+There are few experiences like competing at the state cross country meet.
+You get to perform on a big stage where the crowds are cheering from start to finish of your race.
 A total adrenaline rush.

 But if you're among the favorites to win a title this weekend, you might be feeling a sense of burden right now, a heavy weight of pressure on you, where you feel like, I have to win.
 I can't let my school ... my friends ... my family ... myself down.

 If that's sounds like you, you're not alone.
 That's a totally natural feeling, and a lot of us in your shoes have experienced that same anxiety.

 Yet, if you allow that pressure to keep building, it can cause your nerves to get the best of you and prevent you from racing at your full potential.

 So, how can you diffuse the pressure so you can perform your best at states?

 "Let go" of the expectation that you must win.
 Understand that no matter how good you are, you can't control the outcome.
 Anything can happen.
 Someone else can have a breakout day, and your best simply wasn't good enough to win for that race.
 Remember: You're not ultimately defined by whether you win or lose ... but you are defined by your effort.

 And that's where "lean in" comes in.
 While you can't control the end result, you can control your effort.
 So, when you toe the line, commit that no matter what -- no matter how the race unfolds, no matter what place you're in at any given moment of the race -- that you'll lay it all out on the course.